 When I was 13, my parents’ friends would ask, “What are you going to be when you grow up?”
 I thought, Nurse?
 Meteorologist?
 Oceanologist?
 It took me a year before I realized that it was an oceanographer that I wanted to become, but by then I was hooked.
 I went all through high school and college with the intent of studying oceanography.

 After graduating college, I needed a break from studying.
 I got my first “grown-up” job at the New England Aquarium in Boston.
 It was there that I realized I wasn’t going to be a scientist.
 Instead, I found liked learning a little about this and a little about that.
 So I turned to teaching and writing.
 Now I am a “science translator.”
 This career allows my curiosity to take me in many different directions as I continue to learn about and share my passion for the ocean.

 I most enjoy getting to meet the scientists, divers, and underwater explorers I interview for my books.
 In doing my research, I’ve had a few undersea adventures of my own: swimming with 10 Caribbean reef sharks, diving on a sunken ship, and spending a week in total immersion with bottlenose dolphins.

-I am currently writing 4 new books on those most popular sea creatures—sharks.
-Meanwhile, my day job as associate director of Friends of Casco Bay, in South Portland, Maine, allows me to work to help protect the environmental health of my hometown ocean.
+My day job as associate director of Friends of Casco Bay, in South Portland, Maine, allows me to work to help protect the environmental health of my hometown ocean.